KevY007/KevY007/README.md

-# :thumbsup: KevY's Github Profile
+# :thumbsup: rehab's Github Profile

 <h2>
-:handshake: Known as/other names & formerly:
+:handshake: M. Rehaab
 </h2>

-- KevY007
-- KevYBeasT
-- Rehab
-- 0x32789

 #

 :construction_worker:
-***I work with multiple languages, proficiently in C#, C++, JavaScript, Pawn/Amx, CLEO/Sanny Builder, and some basic of (.NET, SQL, Python, Lua and Java).***
+***I work with multiple languages, proficiently in C#, C++, JavaScript, Pawn/Amx, CLEO/Sanny Builder, and some basic of (.NET, SQL, Python, Lua and Java).
+Formerly a game hacker/dev, sometimes trying to reverse engineer programs online etc. And probably busy with school/career if you're seeing this.***

 #